SmoothWAN/SmoothWAN/README.md

 **[Donate to Parrot Rescue Lebanon 🦜](https://gofund.me/63163a6c)**

 <img src="https://user-images.githubusercontent.com/96490382/185179903-4cbac04d-d0f7-47e2-b81a-167803205d33.png" width="600"/>
-<h2>Internet bonding router with seamless failover using Speedify (primarily)</h2>
+<h2>Internet bonding router with seamless failover using Speedify</h2>

-<i>SmoothWAN</i> is a custom [OpenWRT](https://openwrt.org/) router distribution for fixed internet bonding setup using Speedify primarily, with an emphasis on using an internet browser for easy configuration. <br>
+<i>SmoothWAN</i> is a custom [OpenWRT](https://openwrt.org/) router distribution for fixed internet bonding setup using Speedify, with an emphasis on using an internet browser for easy configuration on the go. <br>
 This project is not affiliated with Speedify or Connectify.<br>

 Also includes <a href="https://smoothwan.com/engarde/">Engarde</a> and <a href="https://smoothwan.com/tinyfec/">TinyFEC VPN</a> as alternative and self-hosting solutions.<br>

-Visit the documentation at [SmoothWAN website](https://www.smoothwan.com) or [Github Pages](http://smoothwan.github.io/SmoothWAN-docs) for information and guides.
+Visit the documentation at [SmoothWAN website](https://www.smoothwan.com) or [Github Pages](http://smoothwan.github.io/SmoothWAN-docs) for information and guide.

 *Supported hardware*